 |Clearpay||No||4-6% per transaction||No||No||No|

-You can make a copy of this Google Sheet and use it to roughly estimate how much each payment gateway would cost you in fees per month.
+You can make a copy of this spreadsheet and use it to roughly estimate how much each payment gateway would cost you in fees per month.